Cabraham1/EdTech-app/README.md

 ---

-**Note**: This application uses file-based storage for simplicity.
-In a production environment, consider migrating to a proper database system.
+**Note**: This application uses localStorage for client-side persistence, which works great for single-user scenarios and serverless deployments.
+For multi-user support, consider migrating to a proper database system.